 Some of the prisons from which memorial rites seek to liberate trapped souls are discussed in other parts of the text than the descriptions of the ten courts.
 And so on.

 Illustrators have, it seems, felt relatively free to move some infernal landmarks from one court to another to achieve a better distribution of material across a series of pictures.
 For example, the text describes The Dungeon Where Carts Crush People as part of the Eighth Court, but the mural painter deliberately places it in the Ninth, where I have situated his mural, since he clearly shows the crushing occuring directly under the gaze of the lord of the Ninth Court.
 This displacement is true of many of the dungeons, but also of the famous six bridges of reincarnation, which may be at the beginning or end of the whole series.

 Although Chinese artists, unlike Dante, have not made use of hell scenes to suggest the fate of contemporary political figures, some known figures do turn up in hell who are not part of the text itself.
-In particular, the Buddhist monk, Mùlián 目莲, shown above right from an altar retablo and below left from a children's book is frequently represented.
-His descent into the dark regions to save his mother as a filial son provides a vivid example of why being a Buddhist cleric is not unfilial, whatever skeptics may say, and is thus an inherent part of the rhetoric that defends Buddhism against its constant Chinese critics.
+In particular, the Buddhist monk, Mùlián 目莲, shown above right from an altar retablo and below left from a children's book, is frequently represented.
+(Story Link, Retablo Link) His descent into the dark regions as a filial son trying to save his mother provides a vivid example of why being a Buddhist cleric is not unfilial, whatever skeptics may say, and is thus an inherent part of the rhetoric that defends popular Buddhism against its constant Chinese critics.
 (Link to Anti-Buddhist Memorials)

 Scenes of hell figure in a few films and operas.
 But allusions to hell figure in many more.
 For example, in a recent film, flashes of a past life haunt the heroine because she did not drink her allotted amount of Grandmother Mèng's 孟 elixir of forgetfulness in the tenth court.
 In another, spirits refuse to leave the land of the living because they fear the judgment that awaits them if they do, and they are therefore easily recruited to a troublesome band of rogue ghosts.